flagpole buying tips

 - Strong and resistant to high winds

-- Most hinged-base flagpoles are counterbalanced so they can easily be lowered or raised by one person
+- Most hinge-base flagpoles are counterbalanced so they can easily be lowered or raised by one person

-Wall Mounted Flagpole Installation is a design where an external halyard flagpole is mounted vertically or at an angle to the side of a building.
+Wall-Mount Flagpole Installation: This installation is a design where an external halyard flagpole is mounted vertically or at an angle to the side of a building.
+Things to note about Wall-Mount installation:

 - Includes a bracket and hardware for mounting; brackets are available in several designs to match the aesthetics of a building facade